mignaway/EpubReader/readme.md

 Epub Reader is a open-source project made with ElectronJS.
 It's an application for reading ebook files (epub, mobi, pdf), there are already a thousand of ebook reader but their UI/UX it's really bad.
 I started this project for letting people read books in a nice way with a well-made application.

-If you'd like to support the creator, [donate here](https://buymeacoffee.com/mignaway) <3
+If you'd like to support the creator, [click here](https://buymeacoffee.com/mignaway) <3

 > [!note]
 > I've decided not to maintain this project anymore as I'm working on another one with a partner, which I believe is gonna be 10x better.
 This project is also quite challenging to maintain, so I hope you understand.
 I have a lot of faith in this future project and believe it could truly become a reference point for all digital reading enthusiasts, with some amazing features in mind.
 Meanwhile, you can still enjoy this <3